KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Adil Akhmetov

 This week I created another service for quotes and images.
 Also, mostly I was researching on Literature Review and I have found some interesting articles.
 Primarily, I was using webofscience and google scholar and read more than 10 articles.
 And on top of that, I was trying to fix the bug with our mirroring service, and the reason behind that is that our remote repo doesn't have setup Git LFS.
+I spent the whole week on it ending up with hosting my own custom action for this and moving from Git LFS to Google Drive for model hosting, because Github have such a dummy policy with the bandwidth of 1500MB for free tier repos (which we use) and it spent with like only two pulls (notice, model weight is 800MB).
 I'm still in progress of solving this issue.

 ## Balzhan Jumabekova